 • The ability to think and act like creative practitioners by using their knowledge and understanding to inform, inspire and interpret ideas, observations and feelings.

 • Independence, initiative and originality which they can use to develop their creativity.

 • The ability to select and use materials, processes and techniques skilfully and inventively to realise intentions and capitalise on the unexpected.

 • The ability to reflect on, analyse and critically evaluate their own work and that of others.

 • A passion for and a commitment to the subject.

 To see what art topics and skills are taught in each year group click on the art teaching cycle tab.

 Within each academic year, children will study an art topic each term.
 Across the whole school, there are three key art threshold concepts that the children will keep returning to in their art work.
 The children are assessed by the teacher during each unit against the age related expectations for these key art threshold concepts.
 They are:

 - To master techniques

-These key areas of art are revisited throughout the key stages to develop and consolidate the pupils’ skills and knowledge using a range of art, craft and design mediums.
+These threshold concepts are revisited throughout the key stages to develop and consolidate the pupils’ skills and knowledge using a range of art, craft and design mediums.
 By the end of Key Stage 2 the aim is for all pupils to be proficient in drawing, painting, sculpture, printing and other craft and design techniques.